-This screen is accessed by clicking the "Configure" button on the Wireless screen.
-There are 5 options for Wireless security:
+This screen is accessed by clicking the "Configure SSID" button on the Wireless screen.
+There are 6 options for Wireless security:

 - Disabled no data encryption is used. - WEP data is encrypted using the WEP standard. - WPA-PSK data is encrypted using the WPA-PSK standard.
 This is a later standard than WEP, and provides much better security than WEP.
-If all your Wireless stations support WPA-PSK, you should use WPA-PSK rather than WEP. - WPA2-PSK This is a further development of WPA-PSK, and offers even greater security, using the AES (Advanced Encryption Standard) method of encryption. - WPA-802.1x This version of WPA requires a Radius Server on your LAN to provide the client authentication according to the 802.1x standard.
-Data transmissions are encrypted using the WPA standard.
+If all your Wireless stations support WPA-PSK, you should use WPA-PSK rather than WEP. - WPA2-PSK This is a further development of WPA-PSK, and offers even greater security, using the AES (Advanced Encryption Standard) method of encryption. - WPA-PSK and WPA2-PSK This method, sometimes called "Mixed Mode", allows clients to use EITHER WPA-PSK OR WPA2-PSK. - 802.1x This uses the 802.1x standard for client authentication, and WEP for data encryption.